In this lesson, you will learn how to use SUM function.

 Suppose you want to calculate sum of two numbers where the first number is in Sheet 1 and the second number is in Sheet 2.
 Enter a number; say 28, in the cell A1 of Sheet 2.
 Click cell E8 and enter the formula =SUM(A1,Sheet2!A1).

-SUM and strings in Excel
+SUM numbers and strings

 Click the cell E9 and enter the formula =SUM(20, 50, “5”).